The OSRAM Ticket Manager

 An Industry 4.0 app for employees

 Bosch and OSRAM have connected over 80 different machines, some older than others, at OSRAM’s Berlin location.
 The plant for xenon automotive lamps now has the “OSRAM Ticket Manager” (OTM), with which OSRAM supports its employees as it moves toward digital, flexible production.
-At the heart of this concept is the (Nexeed IAS) with the .
+At the heart of this concept is a sophisticated selection of applications of the (Nexeed IAS).
 This system takes what can be highly varied streams of machine data and then coordinates, harmonizes, and processes them into useful information – based on rules and in real time.
 Workers can now simply consult an app for a status report on their machines and systems.
 It presents a clear overview of any upcoming tasks, such as maintenance work or resupplying materials, allowing them to be organized and assessed.
 The app also provides access to all information about key tasks.

 What has the OSRAM Ticket Manager achieved?